MattiasKimst/DeliveryFeeCalculator/README.md

 The Delivery Fee Calculator is a sub-functionality of a food delivery application that calculates the delivery fee for food couriers based on defined business rules such as regional base fee, vehicle type, and weather conditions.

 ## Key Features
-1. **Database Management**: Stores and manages weather data, including information such as station name, WMO code, air temperature, wind speed, weather phenomenon, and timestamp of observations.
+1. **Database Management**: Stores and manages weather data, including information such as station name, WMO code, air temperature, wind speed, weather phenomenon, and timestamp in H2 database (data directory in  project structure).
-2. **Scheduled Weather Data Import**: Configurable scheduled task (CronJob) imports weather data from the Estonian Environment Agency's weather portal, ensuring the database is updated with the latest information at regular intervals.
+2. **Scheduled Weather Data Import**:(CronJob) imports weather data from the Estonian Environment Agency's weather portal on 15th minute of every hour
 3. **Delivery Fee Calculation**: Implements business rules to calculate the delivery fee based on input parameters from REST interface requests, weather data from the database, and predefined pricing criteria.
 4. **RESTful Interface**: Provides a RESTful API endpoint (/calculateDeliveryFee) to request delivery fees based on specified city and vehicle type.
 Returns the calculated delivery fee or appropriate error messages.
+5. **Junit Test coverage** All possible inputs and outputs, endpoint and business logic are covered by junit tests.

 ## Technologies Used
 - Java